Published by Christina Riley. Last Updated on August 22, 2023.

 Tips Before Visiting Lavender Farms in North Carolina

-There are many varieties of lavender, which are best used for different things, so when going to a lavender farm, it is a good idea to pick the variety that best fits your needs and personal use.
+There are many varieties of lavender, which are best used for different things, so when going to a lavender fields in NC, it is a good idea to pick the variety that best fits your needs and personal use.

 Lavender plants attract bees and butterflies, which you’ll probably notice when you pick.
 One person in our family is allergic to bee stings, so we’ve kept our distance from them at lavender farms and have not had a problem yet.

 Most lavender farms and fields will recommend you bring scissors, so prepare accordingly.